sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

   `sudo ufw disable`

-- Try to launch a song from your remote device on the Shairport-sync one, if this works, proceed to the next step and follow the ones described below, in the solution section.
+- Try to launch a song from your remote device on the Shairport Sync one.
+If this works, proceed to the next step and follow the ones described below, in the solution section.

 - Enable UFW through the following command: